stejabhat/stejabhat/README.md

 Technology should help humans worry less about data privacy.

 **⚡ SUPERPOWER:**
-Understanding code of every language that exist
+Figure it out early and watch the deadline panic.

 **🛡️ WEAKNESS:**
-Introvertness- i am more of a person who try to solve problems 10 times before reaching out to someone
+I’m persistent to a fault.
+I’ll try a few extra rounds before reaching out.

 <br clear="right"/>